 Transition is all about comfort or speed, you can’t have both and in this race, I wanted to be comfortable.
 I opted to put on sneakers to run to my bike (normal triathlons are 100-200 yards so running in bare feet is fine), but this was more a ½+ mile run, so I took off my wetsuit and put on running shoes.
 That was actually one thing Andy Potts & I talked about on Friday night, he said he runs in his wetsuit & goes barefeet but for us age groupers, throw on the sneakers, so I did.
 The volunteers were awesome as some woman grabbed all my stuff from the swim, threw it in my bag, and took it away.
-(A little TMI to follow, this is your warning…..).
-Female mother nature greeted me on race morning, and I knew there was no way I would make it on the boat and through this whole race without taking care of “business”, so I had to use the porta-potty in T1.
-I probably lost 2 minutes in there dealing with some female stuff, and it kinda sucked since 2 minutes is a lot of time to lose.
-I also put on socks and biking gloves in T1 as I wanted that extra comfort.
-Yes I lost several minutes due to all of that, but this race was about needing/wanting to be comfortable, it wasn’t about rushing through transition.
+I ran the 1/2+ mile to T1, put on socks and biking gloves (as I wanted that extra comfort).
+Yes I lost some time due to all of that, but this race was about needing/wanting to be comfortable, it wasn’t about rushing through transition.
 Finally, my bike and I ran out of transition.

 The bike – 18 miles of hills